 Flowers have always been a big feature at weddings, too.
-As an example, look to the royal flower bouquet in the wedding of Prince William, Duke of Cambridge, to Kate Middleton (now Catherine, Ducchess of Cambridge).
-Her flowers had very special meaning.
+For example, look to the royal flower bouquet at the wedding of Prince William, Duke of Cambridge, to Kate Middleton (now Catherine, Duchess of Cambridge).
+Her flowers had a very special meaning.

 The groom, too, wears a flower that appears in the bridal bouquet in his button-hole.
-This stems from the Medieval tradition of wearing his Lady's colors, as a declaration of his love.
+This stems from the Medieval tradition of wearing his Lady's colors to declare his love.

 One fun idea is to have a garden gathering and have each person bring a flower that has meaning to them.
-Or, paint tiles on a kitchen island with a flower that represents each of your loved ones.
+Or, paint tiles on a kitchen island with a flower representing each of your loved ones.